d1egoprog/ISWC23-I40Tutorial/README.md

 ## Organizers

-This tutorial is organized field of Neuro-Symbolic AI and Industry 4.0:
+This tutorial is organized by Robert Bosch researhers in the field of Neuro-Symbolic AI and Industry 4.0:

 - **[Diego Rincon-Yanez](https://d1egoprog.co)**
   *Affiliation:* Bosch Center for AI